 Located on Luigi Carlo Farini, this gelateria was a real treat.
 I’d been googling ‘Best Gelato In Italy” (as you do) and it was on Conde Naste Traveler’s list of the best of the best.
 Here’s a link to the article.
 It was our first taste of Parma, and it was damn good.
 Gelato for lunch?
 Don’t mind if I do!
 And what else do you do in a gelateria than to take a group picture with said gelato …

 Parma Cathedral and its Baptistery

 Like the rest of Italy, Parma has a collection of churches spread throughout in centre.
-The biggest of the big is the Cathedral, located in the Piazza del Duomo, in the centre of the historic old town.
+The biggest is the Cathedral, located in the Piazza del Duomo in the centre of the historic old town.
 Its Baptistery sits next to it in the same square.
 It never ceases to amaze me how each town, no matter how big or small, has its very own gigantic and fully decorated cathedral.
 Parma’s version is worth quick visit.

 Where we ate and drank

 For pre-dinner drinks, we came across a small wine bar called Tabarro.
-While smallish inside, we stood outside drinking wine off of wine barrels converted into tables.
-There were lots of wines by the glass to choose from.
+While smallish inside, we stood outside drinking wine off of a wine barrel that was converted into a table.
+Like any good wine bar, there were lots of wines by the glass to choose from.
 Despite the chilly evening, and being a Monday, there was a good vibe in the bar.
 Highly recommended!

 For our one meal in Parma, we ate at the deceptively large Trattoria della Tribunale.
 To pick our dining spot, we continued down Strada Luigi Carlo Farini and saw a few people outside a restaurant in a laneway.
 I tend to pick the ‘hidden’ places so this seemed to be a great idea.
 Come to find out, this hidden gem was not so hidden and was humongous inside!